Josef-Friedrich/luakeys/README.md

   -- default: false
   convert_dimensions = false,

-  -- Pretty print the result table to the console. debug = false,
+  -- Print the result table to the console. debug = false,

   -- The default value for naked keys (keys without a value).